sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

 While the commit graph itself was relatively small (the [k8s/k8s](https://github.com/kubernetes/kubernetes) commit graph is twice that size and could be processed without issue), the number of distinct roots was very large.

 As an emergency [first attempt to reduce memory usage](https://github.com/sourcegraph/sourcegraph/pull/16086), we were able to cut the amount of memory required to calculate visible uploads down by a factor of 4 (with the side effect of doubling the time it took to compute the commit graph).
-This was an acceptable trade-off, especially for a background process, and especially in a patch release meant to restore code intelligence to a private instance.
+This was an acceptable trade-off, especially for a background process, and especially in a patch release meant to restore code intelligence to a high-volume private instance.

 The majority of the memory was being taken up by the following `UploadMeta` structure, which was the bookkeeping metadata we tracked for each visible commit at each upload.
 The root and indexer fields denote the directory where the indexer was run and the name of the indexing tool, respectively.
 An index with a smaller commit distance can _shadow_ another only if these values are equivalent.